-The fire risk assessment was carried out with no responsible person available and there was no access to residents flats.
+The fire risk assessment was carried out with no responsible person available and there was no access to audit the residents flat doors.

 3 MANAGING RISK

 This is where documentation, certification and records relating to the specific criteria being assessed relating to the management of risk within the building were found to be in place and currently in date.